geemus/osrcry/README.md

     $ osrcry license

+To generate a default CONTRIBUTING.md:

+    $ osrcry contributing

-To generate an updated CONTRIBUTORS.md:
+To generate an up to date CONTRIBUTORS.md:

     $ osrcry contributors